lz-public/user-articles/README.md

 ### Future (possible) improvements

-* Real-world operations like editing/deleting users, to be able to change a small number of properties when updating an article, etc.
+* Real-world operations like editing/deleting users, to be able to change a small number of properties when updating an article, session management, etc.
 * Increase security by adding tools such as limiters and slowloris
 * Add caching and invalidate the cached records when changes are detected
 * Use Redis/PubSub to share cache between running instances (in a scaled environment)